lingyoumax/QAsystem-NLPT-WS2023/DOCUMENTATION.md

 **Environment**: 4090, 24GB

 **time**: about 1h
+#### Reject_sample

+Key parameters:

-Reject_sampleKey parameters:finetune_config:All parameters applicable to pipeline.Finetune_steps: default [1,2,3,4]，1-self instruct, 2-generate response, 3-score and choose highest score, 4-SFT_traingenerate response parameters: The first temperature and top_p are set to 0.7 and 0.2 respectively to generate a more stable answer, and subsequent other answers are set to a uniformly distributed random number from 0 to 1,response num=5.SFT_train parameters: learning_rate=1e-4, per_device_train_batch_size=24, num_train_epochs=2
+finetune_config:All parameters applicable to pipeline.Finetune_steps: default [1,2,3,4]，1-self instruct, 2-generate response, 3-score and choose highest score, 4-SFT_traingenerate response parameters: The first temperature and top_p are set to 0.7 and 0.2 respectively to generate a more stable answer, and subsequent other answers are set to a uniformly distributed random number from 0 to 1,response num=5.SFT_train parameters: learning_rate=1e-4, per_device_train_batch_size=24, num_train_epochs=2

 Other information:

 **Environment**: 4090, 24GB

 **time**: about 7h for 2000 train samples
+#### DPO
+Key parameters:
-DPOKey parameters:finetune_config:All parameters applicable to pipeline.Finetune_steps: default [1,2,3,4]，1-self instruct, 2-generate response, 3-score and choose pairs answers, 4-DPO_traingenerate response parameters: The first temperature and top_p are set to 0.7 and 0.2 respectively to generate a more stable answer, and subsequent other answers are set to a uniformly distributed random number from 0 to 1, response_num=2.DPO_train parameters: learning_rate=1e-4, per_device_train_batch_size=12, num_train_epochs=2
+finetune_config:All parameters applicable to pipeline.Finetune_steps: default [1,2,3,4]，1-self instruct, 2-generate response, 3-score and choose pairs answers, 4-DPO_traingenerate response parameters: The first temperature and top_p are set to 0.7 and 0.2 respectively to generate a more stable answer, and subsequent other answers are set to a uniformly distributed random number from 0 to 1, response_num=2.DPO_train parameters: learning_rate=1e-4, per_device_train_batch_size=12, num_train_epochs=2

 Other information: